 A feature of the Chinese zodiac that is incomparable to anything in the West is that it is bad luck when your year comes around (every 12 years you "offend the god of age").
 Your horoscope is no more unlucky (or lucky) than usual in your Western zodiac month.

-Roosters beware in 2017 (a Rooster year).
+Dogs beware in 2018 (a Dog year).
 Read more here about how to make sure you're lucky in your zodiac year.

 We have even compiled a list of the four best cities to visit for Chinese New Year, if you want to experience the biggest of the Chinese celebrations.